meibraransari/nest-cron/README.md

 # Nest-Cron

-This is intend to test nest cron job.
+This is intended to test nestjs cron job.

 ## Node requirement
 ```